tari-project/rfcs/src/RFC-0313_VNRegistration.md

    * $\text{get_vn_set}(\epsilon_13) -> [V_2, V_4, V_5, V_6]$

-TODO Potential issues:
-- a shuffled shard key is always known at least `VNConfirmationPeriod` before it applies to the validator.
-Can this be avoided?
-Does it matter?
-- many nodes leaving, joining and shuffling the network may cause data loss and/or liveness failures.
-Possible to throttle the rate of change?
-- Other ideas:
-    - Cycle epochs (perhaps in groups of ~10 epochs) between three phases:
-      1. accept/instate - new validators may enter
-      2. prune/deregister - validators may leave
-      3. shuffle - % of validator keys are shuffled
-      4. locked - no changes
-    - Base amount of shuffle on number of new / leaving validators, `num_shuffle - num_new - new_leaving`
-    - Validators are registered until they submit a deregister
-      - pro: makes state monitoring easier, vn funds are locked up so incentivised to "politely" reclaim it rather than just leaving their registration there
-      - con: if a validator just leaves without posting a deregistration, there has to be some way to exclude them.
-      - Must force a validator node registration to be spent into a time-locked (> `VNConfirmationPeriod`) deregistration or another registration
-    - Shuffle a percentage of the validator set, e.g. 5% every epoch
-      - select $X$ random numbers from $[0; 5% of N)$ where $N$ is the cardinality of the VN set.
-The RNG is seeded from the prev_block_hash.
-      - The validators at the indexes of $X$ are selected for shuffle.

 ### Shard Key and Shuffling

 The `VN_Shard_Key` is a deterministic 256-bit random number that is assigned to a validator node by the base layer for a given epoch, and